-If you know where to look for trigger events, you can be a lot more proactive in qualifying your leads and reaching out to those who may not even realize the kind of value you can offer them.
+If you know where to look for trigger events, you can be a lot more proactive in qualifying your leads and reaching out to those who may not even realize the magnitude of the value you can provide to them.

-Luckily, it’s easy to integrate this into your usual prospect research if you know where to start.
+Luckily, it’s easy to integrate trigger event tracking into your usual prospect research—if you know where to start.

 Use these methods to zoom in on a trigger event:

 Skim Trade Magazines.